Will Haskell: Career

 Will Haskell ran for and won the 26th district in 2018 as a first-time candidate, beating incumbent Republican Toni Boucher who had held the state senate seat since 2009.
 His campaign received endorsements from Congressman Jim Himes, Senator Chris Murphy of Connecticut, and former president Barack Obama.
 Haskell wrote a book about his 2018 election, entitled 100,000 First Bosses: My Unlikely Path as a 22-Year-Old Lawmaker, which was published in January 2022.

 In December 2019, Haskell was named as one of Forbes' 30 under 30 in Law and Policy.
 At the time, Haskell was the youngest state senator in the country.

 Haskell serves as the Senate Chairman of the Transportation Committee and previously served as the Senate Chairman of the Higher Education and Employment Advancement Committee.
 He has also served on the Environment, Energy and Technology, Government Administration and Elections, Human Services, and Public Health Committees.
 In 2021, Haskell was appointed to Governor Lamont's Workforce Council.
 Haskell is a NewDEAL Leader.
 He was appointed by Senate President Martin Looney as Senate Deputy President Pro Tempore.

 Haskell was involved in the unsuccessful fight to install tolls on Connecticut highways and helped lead the successful passage of legislation bringing free community college to Connecticut.
 He has voted in favor of Paid Family and Medical Leave, a $15 minimum wage, a ban on ghost guns, cannabis legalization and police accountability reforms.
 During his first term, he co-sponsored 23 new laws and held over 70 town hall meetings.
 Haskell has earned a 100% approval score from the Connecticut League of Conservation Voters, an "F" grade from the NRA Political Victory Fund, and a 100% attendance record for votes on the Senate floor.
 His campaigns and legislative career have been reported on in The New York Times, Teen Vogue, ABC News, Time Magazine, and Quartz.

 On January 3, 2022, Haskell announced that he would not seek reelection that year and would retire at the end of his term, citing his desire to attend law school and live closer to his then-fiancée, Katie Cion, in New York City.
-Both are from in Westport, CT.
+Both are from in Westport, Connecticut.